 Vocal/piano/guitar auditions will take place on Sat.
 Jan.
 25

 Woodwind/brass/string/percussion auditions will take place on Sun.
 Jan.
 26

 Saturday - Sunday, March 1 - 2, 2014

 Woodwind/brass/string/percussion auditions will take place on Sat.
 Mar.
 1

 Vocal/piano/guitar auditions will take place on Sun.
 Mar.
 2

-To schedule an audition and to receive a scholarship application, please email Allison Fannin, Fine Arts secretary, or call The Sarofim School of Fine Arts at 512-863-1504.
+To schedule an audition and to receive a scholarship application, please email Allison Fannin, Administrative Assistant for The Sarofim School of Fine Arts or call 512-863-1504.